ltrottier/deep-collaboration-network/README.md

 1. [pytorch](http://pytorch.org/)
 2. torchvision==0.1.8

+## Update

+The collaborative block now uses an additional ReLU after the sum between the input (coming from the identity skip connection) and the output of the task aggregation.
+We obtained better performance with it.

 ## Example

 Here is an example on how to use `DCNet` and train it with `MultiTaskCriterion`: